-Recently, diagnosis mechanisms (e.g. time-series anomaly detection [23], attack detection [43]) can be performed using the concept of generative adversarial networks (GANs) [15].
-GANs consist of two neural networks, namely the generative and discriminative networks, which work together to produce synthetic and high-guality data.
+First, we provide a brief overview of the described generative adversarial networks (GANs) methodology for anomaly detection (in the context of the previous deliverable 4.2).
+In specific, diagnosis mechanisms (e.g. timeseries anomaly detection [23], attack detection [43]) can be performed using the concept of GANs [15], which constitutes an algorithmic procedure based on two neural networks, namely the generative and discriminative networks, working together to produce synthetic and high-quality data.
 The former network (dubbed as the generator) is in charge of generating new data after it learns the data distribution from a training dataset.
-The latter network (termed as the discriminator) performs discrimination between real data (coming from training data) and fake input data (coming from the generator).
+The latter network (termed as the discriminator) performs discrimination between real data (coming from training data) and https://keras.io fake input data (coming from the generator).
 The generative network is optimized to produce input data that is deceiving for the discriminator (i.e., data that the discriminator cannot easily distinguish whether it is fake or real).
 In other words, the generative network is competing with an adversary discriminative network.
 The objective function in GANs is based on minimax games, such that one network tries to maximize the value function and the other network wants to minimize it.
 In each step of this imaginary game, the generator, willing to fool the discriminator, plays by producing a sample data from random noise.
 On the other hand, the discriminator receives several real data examples from the training set along with the samples from the generator.
 Its task is then to discriminate real and fake data.
 The discriminator is considered to perform satisfactorily if its classifications are correct.
 The generator also is performing well if its examples have fooled the discriminator.
 Both discriminator and generator parameters then are updated to be ready for the next round of the game.
 The discriminator's output helps the generator to optimize its generated data for the next round.